 When all the borrowing party wants to know is – is it any good?
 The answer, almost inevitably once the “redeeming features” phrases have been trotted out, is no.

 And so we turn to Tropa de Elite, aka Elite Squad, a Brazilian cops’n’thugs thriller set in the favelas of Rio.
 It’s got the good looks of Amores Perros (that bleached, cross-processed film) and the edgy camera and favela vibe of City Of God.
-Nothing wrong with that.
+Nothing wrong with either of those.

 What it hasn’t got is any real idea what style of cops’n’thugs film it wants to be, nor does it have convincing character pegs on which to hang its story.